Opelobami/Omnichannel-Holiday-Retail-Analytics/README.md

 ## 🔑 Key Takeaways
 - Web is the profit engine.
 Every channel investment decision should be evaluated against its impact on Web performance first.
-- CM is underrated and underfunded — if Cyber Monday generates higher margins than Black Friday, it deserves equal or greater campaign investment, not second-billing.
+- CM is underrated and underfunded.
+If Cyber Monday generates higher margins than Black Friday, it deserves equal or greater campaign investment, not second-billing.
 - Discount strategy can be bolder.
 Data shows discounts do not drive returns.
 The business has more pricing flexibility than it may currently be exercising.
 - Stockout management is a direct revenue leak.
 12 days of Footwear stockout during peak season is not an inventory oversight, it is a measurable, preventable revenue loss.
 - The omnichannel LTV opportunity is unrealized.
 44.25% of customers use multiple channels but are not generating meaningfully higher baskets.
 There is a cross-channel personalization and incentive gap to close.